Cloudify-PS/cloudify-training-labs/lab9/README.md

 ### Step 1: Replace the placeholders

-You need to replace all the occurrences of the placeholders (`REPLACE_THIS_WITH`) in `tomcat.yaml` and in the blueprint file to add monitoring to the blueprint.
+You need to replace all the occurrences of the placeholders (`REPLACE_WITH`) in `tomcat.yaml` and in the blueprint file to add monitoring to the blueprint.

 ### Step 2: Upload and install the blueprint